-Procurement and Payment Services is dedicated to serving the University by providing support and assistance in the areas of buying and paying for goods and services.
-Our primary responsibilities include: contracts, purchase orders, invoice payments and reimbursements, credit card operations, travel services and other specialized campus programs.
+Procurement Services is dedicated to serving the University by providing support and assistance in the acquisition of goods and services.
+Our primary responsibilities include: contracts, purchase orders, credit card operations, travel services and other specialized campus programs.

 In the Spotlight

 On Saturday, October 21st the URL address of the BuySite login website will be changing in order to migrate to the university’s single sign-on functionality to further enhance network security and protect our information.
 For more information [Click Here]

 Broniec is actively performing a contingency based recovery audit of the AP payment records for FY13 to FY15.

 The University has opted to delayed the implementation of the Uniform Guidance Procurement Standards until July 1, 2018 as provided by the waiver of the procurement rules stated in2 CFR Part 200, released May 17, 2017.
 Additional information regarding the extension is located at: https://s3.amazonaws.com/public-inspection.federalregister.gov/2017-09909.pdf. .
 In the interim, the OMB Circulars will apply to grants, cooperative agreements, and all procurement transactions.

 Notice to Suppliers: Fraudulent Purchase Order Email Activity

 We want to alert you to an active email scam involving purchase orders and request for product quotations that purport to originate from The University of Chicago but are in fact fraudulent.

 GEMS Best Practices